What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 That could mean a person dies when your product fails.

-While the risks vary depending upon how you use IIoT devices in your organization, the threat is real no matter the level of concern.
+While the risks vary depending upon how you use IoT devices in your organization, the threat is real no matter the level of concern.
 Protecting your organization, and the people who use your products should be paramount.

 Risks associated with industrial IoT